osefatul/fullstack-codingHouse-codeEditor-messenger/README.md

 # Fullstack Coding House

 ### Intro
-The main functionalities of this applicaiton are collaboration in coding in realtime, having conversation via text or voice call.
-Users have the ability to create public, private rooms.
+This application enables users to collaborate on coding in real-time, communicate via text or voice call, and create public or private rooms.